aw0s/ls-command/README.md

 `-n` works the same as `-l`, but instead of user and group names displays user and group IDs.
 `-o` works the same as `-l`, but doesn't display infomation about group.
 `-t` sorts all files or directories by time in descending order.
-Examples: `python ls.py -a directory`, `python ls.py -ltA directory`.
+Examples: `python ls.py -a path`, `python ls.py -ltA path`, `python ls.py`.
 You can use all of the flags at the same time.

 # Additional knowledge about ls flags
 You can read more about flags and generally about `ls` by typing `man ls` in Linux terminal.